- For the University

 Other activities have included complex technology portfolio licences in the materials field and raising funding for University initiatives in the translational space.
-Amanda is currently a Director of PredictImmune Limited and served on the board of Sphere Fluidics Limited for six years.
+Amanda is currently a Director of PredictImmune Limited and Kalium Health Limited and previously served on the board of Sphere Fluidics Limited for six years.

 Previously Amanda worked for Acambis as the UK Director of Business Development where she notably secured a Phase III out licensing agreement with Sanofi Pasteur and managed the sale of a business unit to Crucell.
 While working for the Wellcome Trust in a forerunner of the Innovations team, she served as the Wellcome Trust observer to the board for three start-up biotechnology companies.

 Amanda has a PhD in molecular endocrinology from the University of Cambridge and enjoyed post-doctoral research positions both at Cambridge and in industry.
 She has seven published academic papers and patent families.